Sarcoidosis

 In principle, sarcoidosis can affect your entire body (extrapulmonary sarcoidosis).
 The symptoms vary depending on which organ is affected:

-- Early childhood sarcoidosis: It manifests itself with even less specific symptoms, such as fever, loss of appetite, fatigue and even enlargement of the liver and spleen.
+• Early childhood sarcoidosis: It manifests itself with as yet unspecific symptoms, such as fever, loss of appetite, fatigue and even an enlargement of the liver and spleen.

 As sarcoidosis manifests itself with different symptoms, its diagnosis is not trivial.
 If there is any suspicion, the first step is to ask about the possible symptoms.
 During the physical examination, the lungs, lymph glands and skin are the most frequently affected areas.
 We will listen to and palpate your chest, inspect your skin closely and may even take a tissue sample to check for nodules.
 We can also use the following methods for diagnosis: